 Baldomir had no interest in that plan though, and he battered Judah, taking an upset decision win and the lineal welterweight title.
 But political shenanigans prevailed when Judah retained the IBF belt due to Baldomir’s failure to pay their sanctioning fee.
 Though Mayweather was no longer under any obligation to face Judah, the prospect of winning a belt in a fourth division, however bogus, was too enticing and the promotion moved forward as a pay-per-view event, albeit with purse adjustments.

-In one of the final pre-fight interviews for a main event dubbed “Sworn Enemies,” Mayweather said, “This is not Kostya Tszyu.
+In one of the final pre-fight interviews for an event dubbed “Sworn Enemies,” Mayweather said, “This is not Kostya Tszyu.
 This is not Cory Spinks.
 This is not Baldomir.
-He’s facing the best pound-for-pound.
+He’s facing the best, pound-for-pound.
 I’m at the top of my game… This is ‘Flawless against Jawless.'”

-Those were almost famous last words, as Mayweather not only failed to test Judah’s jaw early on but ate a right hook himself in round two that caused his glove to touch the canvas and should have been scored a knockdown.
-In his last major title fight, referee Richard Steele flubbed the call, but more importantly, Judah, a 5-to-1 underdog, built momentum in the first two rounds with a higher work rate, comparable speed and a tactical approach that Mayweather appeared to have not anticipated.
+Those were almost famous last words, as Mayweather not only failed to test Judah’s jaw early on but ate a right hook himself in round two that caused his glove to touch the canvas; that stumble should have been scored a knockdown.
+In his last major title fight, referee Richard Steele flubbed the call, but more importantly, Judah, a five-to-one underdog, built momentum in the first two rounds with a higher work rate, comparable speed, and a tactical approach that Mayweather appeared to have not anticipated.

 Floyd adjusted and walked Judah down in round three, cutting off the ring and finding a home for lead right hands, a version of Mayweather that didn’t appear often above 135 pounds.
 But Judah wasn’t done, and he caught Floyd with several sharp lefts in round four.
 It had been a while since anyone had built even a small points lead over Mayweather, but it was the Olympic Box-Offs all over again: Floyd was going to find a way to win, and Zab was going to find a way to lose.

-For their parts in the brawl, Zab and Yoel Judah and Roger Mayweather all had their licenses revoked and were fined by the Nevada Athletic Commission, but the loss to Floyd marked the start of a serious downturn for Zab’s career and he wouldn’t pick up a significant win for several years.
+For their parts in the brawl, Zab, Yoel and Roger all had their licenses revoked and were fined by the Nevada Athletic Commission, but the defeat to Floyd marked the beginning of a serious downturn for Zab’s career and he wouldn’t pick up a significant win for quite some time.

-Floyd Mayweather answered the criticism he received for going through with the Judah fight by defeating Baldomir for the lineal title later in the year, though not in entertaining fashion.
-But it didn’t matter, because the path toward realizing his stardom didn’t have to be bloody or vicious for Floyd, so long as it was intriguing.
+Later in the year, Floyd answered the criticism he received for going through with the Judah fight by defeating Baldomir for the lineal title, though not in entertaining fashion.
+But it didn’t matter, because the path to realizing his stardom didn’t have to be bloody or vicious for Floyd, so long as it was intriguing.
 By then he had walked away from Bob Arum, “Pretty Boy” giving way to “Money May,” and a huge showdown against Oscar De La Hoya was just around the corner. — Patrick Connor